 I tried so hard to find this “chevre” in local grocery stores, but I guess I was not pronouncing it properly, or that it was so commonly known as goat cheese that nobody knew what I was talking about.
 Eventually, I was able to find it in a proper cheese shop; the owner was nice enough to delicately explain to me that chevre and goat cheese were one in the same.

-After Christmas was all packed away, and life returned to normal, John.e and I decided to spend the night at home.
+Here at Lord Byron’s Kitchen, just after Christmas was all packed away, and life returned to normal, John.e and I decided to spend the night at home.
 Rather than reach for the popcorn or chips, I remembered this goat cheese appetizer posted on a friend’s blog – Whitbit’s Indian Kitchen.
 I thought it much wiser to have a little cheese and cracker snack rather than salty, buttery popcorn – especially since we both have Christmas weight to lose!

 Before I get to the recipe, I must encourage you to visit Whitney’s blog.
 She’s an all-American, Alabama-born girl who cooks the most delicious looking Indian cuisine.
 I’ve never ventured into the world of Indian food before, but her blog has inspired me to do so.

 Now, back to the recipe.
 You will notice that Whitney used rose water as one of the ingredients in her version of this appetizer.
 And, I would certainly do the same, however, I thought it was a little too pretentious for a movie-night in snack! 🙂 But, if I were hosting a luncheon or an afternoon tea, I would certainly incorporate the rose water, not only for the look, but also for the taste.
 If you have not tried rose water, do so – it’s wonderful!

-- 1 package goat cheese
+- 300 grams goat cheese

-- ½ cup honey
+- 1/4 cup honey

-- ½ cup pistachios
+- 1/2 cup pistachios

 - Serve with your favourite crackers or bread.
 Enjoy!